 The functionals suggested in Section~\ref{sec:functional} in the hypothesis test given in Section~\ref{sec:inference} may not have enough power to discriminate between two groups with different persistence in some examples.

 To increase the power, one can apply a vector of functionals and then apply Hotelling's $T^2$ test.
-For example, consider $Y = (\int(\lambda_1-\lambda'_1),\ldots,\int(\lambda_k-\lambda'_k))$, where $k\ll n_1+n_2-2$.
+For example, consider $Y = (\int(\Lambda_1-\Lambda'_1),\ldots,\int(\Lambda_K-\Lambda'_K))$, where $K\ll n_1+n_2-2$.

-This alternative will not be sufficient if the persistence landscapes are translates of each other, as in the homology in degree 0 in Figure~\ref{fig:noisy}.
+This alternative will not be sufficient if the persistence landscapes are translates of each other, (see Figure~\ref{fig:noisy}).
 An additional approach is to compute the distance between the mean landscapes of the two groups and obtain a p-value using a permutation test.
 This is done in the Section~\ref{sec:torus-sphere}.
-For another example, see~\cite{bubenikDlotko}.
-This test has been applied to persistence diagrams and barcodes~\cite{cbk:ipmi2009,robinsonTurner:2013}.
+This test has been applied to persistence diagrams and barcodes \citep{cbk:ipmi2009,robinsonTurner:2013}.